juandes/data-notes-book/unsupervised_learning/similarity_measure.md

 [1] 0.8283643
 ```

 The cosine similarity is often used to determine how similar two texts are.
 The approach involves creating a bag of words with the frequency of each term in the documents.
 Then, each "row" of terms is converted to a vector.
-For example, suppose we have two documents **X **and **Y**, and **X **says _"friday is my favorite day" _and **Y** _"mondays is my least favorite day"_.
+For example, suppose we have two documents **X **and **Y**, and **X **says _"friday is my favorite day" \_and **Y** _"mondays is my least favorite day".
 A bag of word would look like this:

 | Doc. | friday | is | my | favorite | day | mondays | are | least |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |